Why You Need to Wear UV Clothing if You Have Lupus

 What Exactly Is Photosensitivity?

-For those who are unfamiliar with the term, photosensitivity refers to an individual who is overly vulnerable to ultraviolet rays.
+For those who are unfamiliar with the term, photosensitivity refers to an individual who is sensitive to sunlight and overly vulnerable to ultraviolet rays.

-Some individuals are more sensitive than others, and this often depends on how progressed their condition has become.
+Some individuals have more photosensitivity reactions than others, and this often depends on how progressed their condition has become.
 While a small minority of those who have lupus don't experience any photosensitivity, the vast majority do.
 All forms of lupus are capable of causing photosensitivity, but it is most prominent with widespread cutaneous lupus erythematosus and systemic lupus erythematosus.

 It's believed that this photosensitivity is caused by increased cell death, something that lupus is known to trigger.
 As more and more cells are stripped away, the risk of photosensitivity increases.